2025-2026 College Catalog

 A currently enrolled high school student who meets certain requirements may enroll in college-level courses prior to high school graduation by participating in the High School Dual Enrollment Program.
 The application for admissions, Signature Page completion, copy of high school transcripts, Pre-ACT test or ACT test scores, immunizations if taking classes on the College campus, and if male and 18 years of age, proof of Selective Service registration is required.

 Students must be at least 15 years of age by the first day of the semester in which the student participates in Dual Enrollment.
-Students may not enroll in more than 12 credit hours in a semester unless approved by the Dual Enrollment Coordinator.
+Students may not enroll in more than 12 credit hours in a semester unless approved by the Dual Enrollment Manager.
 In addition, certain programs, in particular health care professions and industrial technology areas, may be subject to stricter age requirements due to safety and/or regulatory considerations.
 For all students under 18 years of age, parental consent is required.

 Students enrolling in dual-credit courses must satisfy the eligibility requirements set by Louisiana Delta Community College and based on the policy from the Louisiana Board of Regents (see BOR Academic Affairs Policy 2.22).
 The minimum requirements to enroll in dual enrollment differ based on two types of entry: Academic Dual Enrollment Courses and Career & Technical Dual Enrollment Courses.